#6 Research article: "Scenographic Glitch" by Olga Nikolaeva

 Key words: scenographic glitch, interventional protest, disorientation, resistance, Russia

-Bio: Olga Nikolaeva is a specialist in feminist and political scenography and lecture in Visual Communication and Design.
+Bio: Olga Nikolaeva is a specialist in feminist and political scenography and lectures in Visual Communication and Design.
 Her research interests lie primarily in the field of scenography and performance studies, materiality, affect, and diverse forms of visual and audio communication.
 Her major works focus on scenography of trauma in the works of women theatre makers.
-In her work she addresses artistic practices that engage with trauma, traumatic and post-traumatic experience, memory, and difficult past and its role in cultural and social sustainability.
-Her most recent work focuses on application of holistic scenography to study of interventional protests and exploration of potentials of scenographic glitch in both research and artistic practice.
+In her research, she addresses artistic practices that engage with trauma, traumatic and post-traumatic experience, memory, and difficult pasts as well as their role in cultural and social sustainability.
+Her most recent work explores the application of holistic scenography to study of interventional protest and investigate the potential of scenographic glitch in both research and artistic practice.

 This is a peer reviewed article.
-Download the full verison here:
+Download the full version here: